cider-security-research/cicd-goat/Readme.md

 3. Make the desired changes:
    * Jenkins is completely configured as code so desired changes should be made to the files in "jenkins-server" or "jenkins-agent" folders.
    * To make changes in Gitea and CTFd, use the admin credentials in [Spoilers.md](Spoilers.md#Admin Credentials)
-4. Shutdown the environment, move changes in Gitea and CTFd to data/ and rebuild it:
+4. Shutdown the environment, move changes made in Gitea and CTFd to data/ and rebuild it:
     ```sh
     docker-compose -f docker-compose-dev.yaml down
-    ./commit.sh
+    ./apply.sh
     docker-compose -f docker-compose-dev.yaml up -d --build
     ```
 5. Run tests: `pytest`